ForestOfLight/skyoobguide/docs/terms-and-methods.md

 | alternative | table | here |

 **Graphics and FPS:**
 In the settings menu ingame, there’s a battery icon.
-This sets not only your graphics quality but also how smoothly the game runs.
-This is the FPS, or frames per second.
+This sets not only your graphics quality but also many frames are shown per second (FPS).
 There are four settings: 0, 1, 2, and 3.
 0 runs at 20fps, 1 and 3 run at 30fps, and 2 runs at 60fps.

 **Freezing:**
 Lightly disconnects a player from the game for the duration of the freeze.
 This is useful in multiple tricks.
 For both iOS and Android: Go into multitasking.
 For Switch: Press the HOME button. iOS has the added bonus that you can see the game while you’re frozen.
 The freeze ends when you go back into the game.

-**Loading Zone:**
+**Reset Walls and Loading Zone**
 When you go through this area, your skykid gets sent to a different level.

-**Reset Wall:**
-When you go through this area, your skykid gets reset to the intended place within the same level.
+When you go through this area, your skykid gets sent to a predefined place within the same level.